 The three component models derived from the fuel load model are shown in figures 6, 7, and 8.
-Figure 6 is the vegetation moisture model, irrigated and riparian areas contain the lowest susceptibility values, while the grasses and shrubs throughout Jefferson County contain the highest values.
+Figure 6 is the vegetation moisture model.
+The irrigated and riparian areas contain the lowest susceptibility values, while the grasses and shrubs throughout Madison County contain the highest values.
 The high susceptibility areas are due to the low moisture content associated with sagebrush steppe that dominates the area.

-The effect of fuel load on fire's spread rate is reported in figure 7.
+Figure 7 illustrates the effect of fuel load on fire's spread rate.
 Areas, with larger fuel loads, contain the lowest values, where grasses and shrubs contain the highest values.
 The high susceptibility areas are due to the high concentration of 2-6 tons/acre fuels.
-Finally, figure 8 is the intensity model.
-Confers in the highlands comprise the highest susceptibility for the most intense fires.